-However, this provision has been amended vide Finance Act, 2020 but the effective date is yet to be notified.
+However, point (c) has been amended vide Finance Act, 2020 w.e.f.
+01.01.2021.
 The amended provision allows the registered person to apply for cancellation if he is no longer liable to be registered under section 22 or section 24 or intends to opt out of the registration voluntarily made under sub-section (3) of section 25.

 The impact of the amended provision is that the person who has taken the registration voluntarily is also allowed to apply for cancellation of registration.
 It would be worthwhile to highlight that amendment in the respective rule was made w.e.f.
-23rd January 2018 subsequent to which the person who had taken the voluntary registration was also allowed to apply for cancellation of registration.
-The amendment in the CGST Act, 2017 is sought to be made vide Finance Act, 2020.
+23^{rd} January 2018 subsequent to which the person who had taken the voluntary registration was also allowed to apply for cancellation of registration.